 "Lightning Crack" at Southwest Side - 5.9 Trad

 The routes range in grade from a deceptive 5.5 all the way to 5.11b.
 But, keep in mind, this is an old school area on often-dirty sandstone.
 The crag sits directly in the sun for most of the day as well.

-If you scan the routes on Mountain Project you'll immediately see a higher than an average number of routes (for such a small area) with R and X danger ratings.
-(This includes the trad route "Sperm Whale" on the Upper Martian Slab which is rated 11a X.)
+If you scan the routes on Mountain Project you'll immediately see a higher-than-average number of routes (for such a small area) with R and X danger ratings.
+(This includes the trad route "Sperm Whale" on the Upper Martian Slab, which is rated 11a X.)